10 Minutes of Code:

 - Turn the LIGHT ON or OFF in the Then and Else blocks as shown.

 - Run the program with the TI-Innovator™ Hub attached.

 - Control the light hitting the sensor, and watch the LIGHT (the red LED on the Hub) turn on or off.

-To stop the loop (and the program), cover the light sensor completely so that the reading falls below 2.
+To stop the loop (and the program), cover the light sensor completely so that the brightness reading falls below 1.

 Skill Builder 3 BRIGHTNESS and COLORTeacher's Notes

-In this lesson, we’ll make use of the BRIGHTNESS value to control the COLOR LED.
+In this third lesson of Unit 3, we’ll make use of the BRIGHTNESS value to control the COLOR LED.